 This tells us that cybercriminals are getting smarter.
 Instead of more attacks with less damage, they are now causing more damage with fewer attacks.
 For example, in 2019, Canva, a popular Australian graphic design firm, suffered a breach that exposed email addresses, usernames, names, cities of residence, and passwords of 137 million users.

 And because cybersecurity threats are increasing for companies of all sizes, the need for corporate cybersecurity should be a top priority.

 Cybersecurity Challenges Facing the Corporate World

-Today, an organization’s competitive advantage depends on how well it can use technology to automate repetitive tasks, improve reporting, and take advantage of the data to improve strategic decision-making.
+Today an organization’s competitive advantage depends on how well it can use technology to automate repetitive tasks, improve reporting, and take advantage of data to improve strategic decision-making.

 The proliferation of cybersecurity incidents may well be the biggest risk facing corporate organizations.
 In addition to the cost of a breach, the potential for downtime and reputation loss are both serious enough to force a corporation into bankruptcy if the incident is catastrophic.

 The need for businesses and their IT departments to implement information security protocols can not be ignored.

 In years past, it was enough simply to implement antivirus software and firewalls.
 That is no longer the case.
 Today organizations must successfully identify and mitigate risks early on to prevent attacks.